jbirondo/Trivia-App/README.md

-# It Takes Two to Tandem: A Singleplayer Trivia Game
+# It Takes Two to Tandem: The singleplayer trivia game

 ![SplashPage](splashss.png)